Bacalar · Worth it

 Getting to Bacalar

-Bacalar sits deep in the south of Quintana Roo, and getting there is the trade-off for the quiet.
-Plan the journey honestly.
+Bacalar sits deep in the south of Quintana Roo, and the journey is the trade-off for the quiet.
+Plan it honestly — this is not a quick hop from the airport.

 By bus (the common way)